-The Company expects to pay INR 8 million as contributions to its defined benefit plans in 2021-2022.
+The Company expects to pay INR 9.00 Million as contributions to its defined benefit plans in 2022-2023 (Forecast for 2021-22 was INR 8.00 Million).

-B. Reconciliation of the net defined benefit liability
+D. Reconciliation of the net defined benefit liability

 The following table shows a reconciliation from the opening balances to the closing balances for the net defined benefit liability and its components: